chwair/cobalt-shortcut/README.md

 # iOS cobalt shortcut

-a convenient ios shortcut that lives in your share menu, allowing you to swiftly send videos off to cobalt for easy downloading powered by https://github.com/imputnet/cobalt
+a convenient ios shortcut that lives in your share menu, allowing you to swiftly send videos off for easy downloading powered by https://github.com/imputnet/cobalt

 ### to-do